CSR-II (WSJ1) Sennheiser

 Licensing Instructions: Subscription & Standard Members, and Non-Members

-Citation: Linguistic Data Consortium, and NIST Multimodal Information Group.
+Citation: Linguistic Data Consortium, NIST Multimodal Information Group, and Janet Baker.
 CSR-II (WSJ1) Sennheiser LDC94S13B.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1994.

 Related Works: View